ethereum/mist/README.md

 $ yarn build:wallet
 ```

 The generated binaries will be under `dist_mist/release` or `dist_wallet/release`.
-From 0.11.0, both Ethereum Wallet and Mist bundle a meteor-dapp-wallet instance (https://github.com/ethereum/meteor-dapp-wallet).
+Starting from 0.11.0, both Ethereum Wallet and Mist ships with a meteor-dapp-wallet instance (https://github.com/ethereum/meteor-dapp-wallet).

 #### Options